-3.3 Illegal trade
+6.3 Illegal trade

-To the extent possible, quantify the level of illegal trade, including national and international trade, and provide details of the nature of this trade.
+To the extent possible, quantify the level of illegal trade, nationally and internationally, and describe its nature.
 Assess the relative importance of this trade as it relates to legal offtake for national use or legal international trade.
 Provide information on how the proposed amendment is expected to affect the nature of the trade.

-3.4 Actual or potential trade impacts
+6.4 Actual or potential trade impacts of the proposal